george-sachinoglou/Computer-Networks/README.md

   In this form of the social network and the application, we consider that the server performs them following functions:
-  * Maintains a list of IP addresses and Ports that correspond to the clients' clientIDs who participate in the social network and updates this list accordingly changes occurring in social graphs.
+* Maintains a list of IP addresses and Ports that correspond to the clients' clientIDs who participate in the social network and updates this list accordingly with the changes occurring in social graphs.

 * Once a client has connected, the following diagnostic message should appear:
 "Welcome client clientID".

 * It must support multiple threads simultaneously by creating a separate thread for every client it serves.
-You can assume that the maximum number of threads that can create the server is given and is equal to 8.
+You can assume that the maximum number of threads that the server can create is given and is equal to 8.

-  * Multiple clients can simultaneously communicate with the server and have access to their respective files Profile_XclientID and Others_XclientID (Implementation in 2ND PHASE).
+* Multiple clients can simultaneously communicate with the server and have access to their respective files Profile_XclientID and Others_XclientID

-  * It must implement the update and synchronization (from the client to the server and vice versa) of Profile_XclientID and Others_XclientID files (Implementation in PHASE 2) as soon as a post is posted by a client to its respective followers or as soon as a client replies to a post of another client
+* It must implement the update and synchronization (from the client to the server and vice versa) of Profile_XclientID and Others_XclientID files as soon as a post is posted by a client to its respective followers or as soon as a client replies to a post of another client.

-  * It must implement the updating and synchronization of the client directories only an upload/download is done.
+* It must implement the updating and synchronization of the client directories only when an upload/download is made.
   * It must implement the "search" function to search for a photo.
-  * It must implement the send function to send a photo file and accompanying text to a client.
+  * It must implement the send function to send a photo file and its accompanying text to a client.

 * Must keep statistics on which photo files are the most popular and from which clients they are downloaded, and display them at the end execution of the program (implementation of the statistics function).
-(Implementation in 2nd PHASE.

   ## MultiThreading

-  Each client will have an identifier (clientID).
+* Each client will have an identifier (clientID).

 * Client A accesses the file Profile_XclientА ("locks" the file), which is on the server and the server starts a timer.

-* After the timer expires, if client A has not "unlocked" the file, it is displayed on the screen diagnostic warning message that the server will "unlock" it file.
+* After the timer expires, if client A has not "unlocked" the file, it is displayed on the screen diagnostic warning message that the server will "unlock" the file.
 Client A saves the file and "unlocks" it.

-* The server tries to access the Profile_XclientA file to read them his posts and to inform the Others of his followers If client A already has access to the file, a diagnostic message appears e.g. "The file is locked!" to server (Implementation in PHASE 2). .
+* The server tries to access the Profile_XclientA file to read their posts and to inform the Others of their followers.
+If client A already has access to the file, a diagnostic message appears e.g. "The file is locked!" to server.

-* Also, a client B tries to access the file Profile_XclientА to read his posts.
-If client A already has access to the file, one is displayed diagnostic message e.g. "The file is locked!" to client B (Implementation in PHASE 2).
+* Also, a client B tries to access the file Profile_XclientА to read their posts.
+If client A already has access to the file, a diagnostic message is displayed e.g. "The file is locked!" to client B (Implementation in PHASE 2).

-* The server maintains a directory (in order of priority) with the clientIDs of all clients who tried to access the file when it was "locked" by him Client A.
+* The server maintains a directory (in order of priority) with the clientIDs of all clients who tried to access the file when it was "locked" by Client A.

 * As soon as the file is released, the server and/or another client gains access to it file.

   ## Notes

 The clients and the server will communicate via sockets.
-Connecting to sockets is essentially one connecting two programs over a network.
+Connecting to sockets is essentially connecting two programs over a network.
 The sockets implementation from your java.net allows you to manage sockets as a data exchange channel.
 There are two classes in the java.net package, Socket and ServerSocket, which are used by the client and the